The Stop Campus Hazing Act

 organizations that have violated them.

-• June 23, 2025: Hazing policies must be in place.
+• June 23, 2025: Hazing policies are in place.

-• July 1, 2025: Institutions must have a process for documenting violations of the institution’s standards of conduct relating to hazing.
+• July 1, 2025: Institutions have a process for documenting violations of the institution’s standards of conduct relating to hazing.

 • October 1, 2026: Hazing statistics will first be included in the 2026 annual security report (2025 statistics).